 This guide is a supplementary resource to be used in consultation with the Australian Guide to Legal Citation 3rd ed.
 This guide will provide you with detailed style notes and examples of how to cite the law.

-1. download the output style below -
+1. download the output style from the "Downloads" box-

 3. label the references - to divide your bibliography into sections.
 Add the section title in the Label field for each reference:

 4. now, create your Library !